NBA 2K23: Who Are the Biggest Snubs in the Game's Ratings?

-NBA 2K23: Who are the biggest snubs in the game’s ratings? originally appeared on NBC Sports Chicago
+NBA 2K23: Who are the biggest snubs in the game’s ratings? originally appeared on NBC Sports Washington

 It’s a common theme that happens in every NBA 2K game: Some ratings aren’t always on par with a player’s production from the past season.